dloscutoff/pip/Documentation/Pre-defined variables.md

-For the most up-to-date list, see list near the top of `execution.py`.
-Eventually, every letter h-z should have a pre-defined value.
+For the most up-to-date catalogue, see list near the top of `execution.py`.
+The list here also includes the "special variables," which have different behavior when accessed and/or assigned.
+Eventually, every letter h-z should appear below.

 `_` Identity function (== `{a}`)